 still provide ankle support and traction on the mat.
 Be sure to get ones that fit

 correctly and keep them tied securely with the laces tucked in.

 Mouthguards.
-Mouthguards are a low-cost way to protect the teeth, lips, cheeks, and
+Mouthguards are a low-cost way to protect the teeth, lips, cheeks, and tongue.

 Athletic support.
 Guys should wear an athletic supporter and girls

 should wear a good sports bra while wrestling.

 Before starting a training program, all wrestlers need a sports

 physical.
 The health care provider can make sure there are no health issues and

 talk about sports safety.
 Most schools won't let athletes participate unless they've

 had a sports physical within the past year.